SophievF/Global_Mox_analysis/README.md

 Folder Code:
 - Mox_SOC_GlobalData.R: Extract climate data (MAP, MAT, HLZ).
 Needed to generate Database_HLZ_2024-05-27.csv
 - Mox_SOC_HLZ_Grouping.R Group HLZ.
 Needed to generate Database_HLZ_grp_2024-05-27.csv
 - Mox_SOC_DataDistribution.R: Data distribution analysis.
-Needed to generate Figures 1, 2, A1-A7, Table A1
+Needed to generate Figures 1, 2, and A1-A7; Table A1
 - Mox_SOC_LinearMixedEffectsModels_allHLZ.R: Linear mixed-effects models with all HLZ.
-Needed to generate Figure 5, and Table A8 and A9
+Needed to generate Figure 5; Tables A8 and A9
 - Mox_SOC_LinearMixedEffectsModels_moistHLZ.R: Linear mixed-effects models with HLZ grouped by moisture.
 Needed to generate Figures 3, A8, and A9; Tables 1, and A2-A4.
 - Mox_SOC_LinearMixedEffectsModels_temperatureHLZ.R: Linear mixed-effects models with HLZ grouped by temperature.
 Needed to generate Figures 4, A12, and A13; Tables 2, and A5-A7.
+- Mox_SOC_RandomForest_allHLZ.R: Random forest model with all Holdridge Life Zones.
+Needed to generate Figures A10 and A11.